mikecm1141/table_of_contents_generator/README.md

 ## Description/Purpose

-This simple application was designed to help add a markdown formatted Table of Contents generator to their documentation.
+This simple application was designed to help developers add a markdown formatted Table of Contents generator to their documentation.

 ## How To Use